MikroElektronika/mikrosdk_click_v2/clicks/8800retro/README.md

 ## Example Description

-> This example demonstrates the use of 8800 Retro click board.
+> This example demonstrates the use of 8800 Retro Click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and issues the click default configuration, then asks the user to select the demo example using the on-board KeyPad.
+> Initializes the driver and issues the Click default configuration, then asks the user to select the demo example using the on-board KeyPad.

 ```c